Study 5: Interest Coverage

 In the histograms below, we show the distribution of borrowers by ratio after eliminating a small number of outlier results.
 In the period from the end of the low interest rates at the end of 2020 to the current high interest rates, the clustering of borrower interest coverage ratios became much tighter around the 1.0–1.5x range, from a much broader range of 1.5–4.0x.

-Perhaps most interesting are the borrowers whose interest coverage ratios are currently less than 1.5.
-This set of borrowers increased substantially from 7% to 54% of the population between Q4 ’20 and Q3 ’23 as shown below:
+Perhaps most interesting are the borrowers whose interest coverage ratios are currently less than 1.5x.
+This set of borrowers increased substantially from 7% to 53% of the population between Q4 ’20 and Q2 ’24 as shown below:

 Breakdown of Interest Coverage Ratios by Industry

 The results were highly varied across industries.
 We segregate the population by the nine industries.
-For the most recent quarter, Healthcare and Technology, Media, and Telecom have the lowest average ratios, and Consumer, Food, and Retail has the highest.
+For the most recent quarter, Energy and Other have the lowest average ratios, and Real Estate, Lodging, and Leisure has the highest.

 A Perspective on Changes Relative to Size of Company